 Please see map and video explanation below.
-(Click on map to enlarge)

 3 Programs to Help Residents

-- The Grey Cart Swap Program: SMALL-TRUCK-ONLY Area customers and ON-PREMISE customers in CURBSIDE Areas may trade in their two (2) 96-gallon GREEN carts for one (1) 96-gallon GRAY cart for no additional charge.
+- The Grey Cart Swap Program: SMALL-TRUCK-ONLY Area customers and ON-PREMISE customers in CURBSIDE Areas may trade in their 2 96-gallon GREEN carts for 1 96-gallon GRAY cart for no additional charge.
 The swapped GREEN for GRAY cart will be processed and all compostable materials will be recovered and turned into compost.
-The “GRAY Cart Swap” Program will allow: SMALL-TRUCK-ONLY customers to set-out BLUE and GRAY carts at the closest ON-STREET location rather than wheeling the GREEN carts to a CURBSIDE Area, and ON-PREMISE customers in SMALL-TRUCK-ONLY Areas and CURBSIDE Areas to continue to receive (or subscribe to) ON-PREMISE services for BLUE and GRAY carts without having to also wheel their GREEN carts to a CURBSIDE or ON-STREET location for collection.
+The "GRAY Cart Swap" Program will allow: SMALL-TRUCK-ONLY customers to set-out BLUE and GRAY carts at the closest ON-STREET location rather than wheeling the GREEN carts to a CURBSIDE Area, and ON-PREMISE customers in SMALL-TRUCK-ONLY Areas and CURBSIDE Areas to continue to receive (or subscribe to) ON-PREMISE services for BLUE and GRAY carts without having to also wheel their GREEN carts to a CURBSIDE or ON-STREET location for collection.
 Base Service GRAY cart subscription levels will be frozen at the highest level over the prior six (6) month period.
 This freeze will only prohibit downsizing of the customer’s Base Service level, but upsizing is permitted.
 Additional GREEN carts will not be available for participating Swap customers, even for an additional charge.
 To participate in the Swap Program, contact GreenWaste customer service at 650-947-4994 Vimeo Video Vimeo Video Vimeo Video Vimeo Video

-- The Second Grey Cart Subsidy Program: Any eligible customer that participates in the “GRAY Cart Swap” Program may order additional GRAY Carts for an additional charge.
-Additionally, all customers that receive ON-PREMISE service and participate in the “GRAY Cart Swap” will be offered a 25% discount on Additional GRAY carts from GreenWaste.
+- The Second Grey Cart Subsidy Program: Any eligible customer that participates in the "GRAY Cart Swap" Program may order additional GRAY Carts for an additional charge.
+Additionally, all customers that receive ON-PREMISE service and participate in the "GRAY Cart Swap" will be offered a 25% discount on Additional GRAY carts from GreenWaste.
 The purpose of this discount is to incentivize customers that are not receiving ON-PREMISE services to utilize these services that further keep carts off the streets and help to offset the cost of additional GRAY carts that are required as part of this service.
-During the implementation of the Swap Program, Town Staff and GreenWaste received several inquiries from Small-Truck-Only customers who require more than the one “swapped” 96-gallon GRAY cart.
+During the implementation of the Swap Program, Town Staff and GreenWaste received several inquiries from Small-Truck-Only customers who require more than the one "swapped" 96-gallon GRAY cart.
 These customers expressed concerns about the cost of the additional GRAY cart/s and asked Town Staff to evaluate potential rate relief.
 Staff received approval from Council to provide a 50% subsidy on the price of a second 96-gallon GRAY cart.
 The Town Subsidy Program will allow: Customers in Small-Truck-Only areas who are also participating in the Swap Program to receive a 50% discount, with the full subsidy provided by the Town, and ON-PREMISE Swap Program customers, already receiving a 25% discount on a second GRAY cart from GreenWaste, to receive a supplemental 25% discount provided by the Town, bringing their full discount to 50%.
 The program sunsets June 30, 2020.
-[CLICK HERE] Opens in New Window to read the staff report on the Subsidy Program, and call GreenWaste for more information.
+Read the staff report on the Subsidy Program, and call GreenWaste for more information.

 No Cost Services to Residents: